 Overburden will include any topsoil (clay and sand) or organic material that is stripped from the site area to allow for construction or mining to occur.
 The overburden stockpile will be located directly to the south of the proposed open pits for ease of placement and to accommodate the re-use of this material in the closure process (see Figure 3.5.1-1).
-As proposed this stockpile has been separated into two separate piles that straddle Blackwater Creek Tributary 1.
-This change was made to avoid physically placing materials within Blackwater Creek Tributary 1 that will provide fish and fish habitat once flows are re-established following closure of the site.
 The overburden stockpile will have a footprint of approximately 26 hectares, a maximum height of 20 m above grade, and a total capacity of 5.9 million tonnes.
 Slopes will generally follow similar to the mine rock stockpile at a grade of 3 horizontal width to 1 vertical height (3H:1V).
 Due to the conservative design factors placed on the overburden stock pile linked to the low seismicity potential in the area of the Project there is an extremely low risk for failure due to a seismic event.
 The design criteria are considered to be well within a reasonable factor of safety for this purpose.
+This stockpile will be temporary as the materials will be used during progressive reclamation of the mine site.

 Slopes may be protected from erosion by vegetation until needed for reclamation.
 Ditching and seepage collection will be installed around perimeter of the site to collect surface water runoff and seepage.
-This water will be collected and directed towards the overall water management system for possible treatment or recycling within the milling process (Section 3.8).
-A berm will be constructed along the outer edge of the perimeter ditching to prevent non-project affected water from entering the operations area.
+This water will be directed to the mine water management system for further treatment, testing, and release.
+The system will be designed to handle the average annual precipitation and will also include provisions for functionality under all climatic conditions.